oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 We can see that there is a lot more into on the `/store/reserveStock` REST endpoint, and also on the argument, we can see that it's required and also a description.

-### Documenting the error status codes
+### Step 6c: Documenting the error status codes
 Of course not every REST API call returns successfully, there may be problems, for example in the case of the `reserveStock` method it might throw a `UnknownItemException` In an earlier module we put an `@Fallback` annotation on the method directing Helidon to pass exceptions a handler class which converts them into relevant http status codes, in this case an `UnknownItemException` is converted into a 404 / Not Found status.
 But we need a way to document this and the other returns a client may reasonably be expected to handle.

-  20. Add the following additional `@APIResponse` annotations to the reserveStock method
+  1. Add the following additional `@APIResponse` annotations to the reserveStock method

   ```java
     @APIResponse(description = "The requested item does not exist", responseCode = "404")